governify/governify-web/content/development/local-deploy.md

 title: 'Setting up the system locally'
 order: 2
 ---

-## Locally deploying Bluejay
+## Introduction

-### Introduction
+This guide for locally deploying the development environment works for any system (Bluejay, Galibo...).
+To exemplify it, we are going to use <strong>Bluejay</strong> including its specific components.

 In order to develop any feature or adding a new component to Bluejay's ecosystem, the best way to do it is by deploying all the components locally.

 The easiest aproach is to deploy using docker the entire infrastructure and, in case a microservice is needed to be modified, stop the container and start it with node locally so the container has not to be builded and deployed with each change.
 ___
-### Infrastructure
+## Infrastructure
-The infrastructure and microservices are already configured to work straight away and be connected.
+The infrastructure and microservices are already configured to work straight away and be connected (docker or node).
 All the infrastructure will be exposed so no docker network is needed.
 All the components will be deployed locally using the following ports:

 <center>